Shanghai's Minhang district announces new lockdown | Health

 Shanghai's Minhang district announces new lockdown

+The sprawling district of Minhang in central Shanghai plans to implement new lockdown measures to detect and control COVID-19 transmission risks, the district government said on Thursday.
+The district, home to more than 2 million people, will conduct nucleic acid tests for all of its residents on June 11.
+Shanghai reported four new confirmed symptomatic COVID-19 cases on Wednesday, all in zones already under quarantine.

-The sprawling district of Minhang in central Shanghai has implemented new lockdown measures to detect and control COVID-19 transmission risks, the district government said on Thursday.
+The sprawling district of Minhang in central Shanghai plans to implement new lockdown measures to detect and control COVID-19 transmission risks, the district government said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)